Aayush-sapkota89/ELLEY-ecommerce/README.md

-let me know your feedback about my project you can mail uss on : aayushsapkota445@gmail.com
+let me know your feedback about my project you can mail us on : business.aayushsapkota@gmail.com

 also you can folow me on Github : Aayush-Sapkota89